bigbluebutton/bigbluebutton.github.io/_posts/admin/2022-01-27-clusterproxy.md

 # Motivation

-In a traditional cluster setup, a scaler such as Scalite is responsible for distributing new meetings and the joining users to one of the available BigBlueButton servers.
+In a traditional cluster setup, a scaler such as Scalelite is responsible for distributing new meetings and the joining users to one of the available BigBlueButton servers.
 While this setup is simple, it requires users to grant permissions for the access to microphones, videos and screensharing whenever a